Café philosophique: Predecessors

 In 1686 the Sicilian Francesco Procopio dei Coltelli started Café Procope in rue de l'Ancienne Comédie, in the Latin Quarter of Paris known as the 6th arrondissement.
 It was the first café in Paris.
 Certain intellectuals that have frequented the café for philosophical discussions throughout history have been Victor Hugo, Paul Verlaine, Honoré de Balzac, Pierre Augustin Caron de Beaumarchais, François-Marie Arouet, Jean-Jacques Rousseau, Georges Danton, Jean-Paul Marat, and Denis Diderot amongst others.

 For about 30 years in Paris, poets, painters, writers and part of the surrealist movement went to cafés of Montparnasse.
-Also in Paris after World War II the cafées of the Latin quarter saw a form of existentialism.
+Also in Paris after World War II the cafés of the Latin quarter saw a form of existentialism.
 The philosopher Jean-Paul Sartre conducted philosophical discussions at the Café de Flore.
 These "cafés philo" were the historical beginnings of Sautet's cafés-philo.

 Café philosophique

 Sautet started the idea of philosophy cafés in the Place de la Bastille neighborhood of Paris at the Café des Phares on December 13, 1992.
 He would gather some friends at his "café philo" each Sunday at 11 am and opened up philosophical debates ("conceptual fisticuffs") for some two hours.
 His philosophy was a return to the basic principles of reasoning intended for the general public, not aristocrats.
 The first meetings started with only a dozen or so people.
 Soon university students showed up, followed by eccentric citizens off the street, off-duty cab drivers, and idle wealthy women.
 This became a weekly event that grew in popularity to about 200 people at each meeting.
 Sautet returned philosophy to the general public in Café Philosophique.
 In so doing, he was rejected by scholars as being unfaithful to the normal philosophy taught in higher education.